pnp/PnP-PowerShell/README.md

 Alternatively you can create a credential manager entry with an internet or network address starting with your tenant url, e.g. https://mytenant.sharepoint.com.
 If you then use Connect-SPOnline -Url https://mytenant.sharepoint.com/sites/yoursite to create a new connection, the cmdlet will resolve the credentials to use based upon the URL.

+# Contributing #

+If you want to contribute to this OfficeDevPnP PowerShel library, please [proceed here](CONTRIBUTING.md)